 Danube River Cities

-The Danube River passes through 10 countries in Europe and several cities and off-the-beaten-track towns that are difficult to get to by other means of transport, which makes cruising a great way to explore.
+Some cities and off-the-beaten-track towns are difficult to get to by other means of transport, which makes cruising a great way to explore.

 At some destinations, the ports are located so close to the towns that ships are able to dock a short stroll to the sights.